 .arch to the name.
 Once renamed, you must delete the transaction log files manually when they are no longer needed.
 If transaction log files are not purged, they continue to accumulate space, even when no longer needed by TimesTen.

-The Preallocate attribute indicates whether disk space should be reserved for checkpoint files at connect time.
-This is useful for big data stores, to ensure that the disk always has room for the checkpoint files as data is added to the data store.
+Preallocate attribute indicates whether disk space should be reserved for checkpoint files at connect time.
+This is useful for big databases, to ensure that the disk always has room for the checkpoint files as data is added to the database.

-When creating multiple client/server connections to a TimesTen data store configured to allow shared memory segment as IPC, you may encounter errors that indicate TimesTen was unable to create a semaphore.
+When creating multiple client/server connections to a TimesTen database configured to allow shared memory segment as IPC, you may encounter errors that indicate TimesTen could not create a semaphore.

 For more information about serializable isolation, see "Concurrency control through isolation and locking" in the Oracle TimesTen In-Memory Database Operations Guide.

 PLSQL_MEMORY_ADDRESS first connection attribute determines the virtual address at which the PL/SQL shared memory segment is loaded into each process that uses the TimesTen direct drivers.
 Since each operating system platform has different mappings for its address space, the default values for the PL/SQL address space defined in the